ebach/AMF_COBS/README.md

 # AMF_COBS
-data and statistical code for Bach et al. "The dynamic life of arbuscular mycorrhizal fungal symbionts" submitted to Ecology
+data and statistical code for Bach, E.M.; Narvaez-Rivera, G.; Murray, K.; Bauer, J.T.; Hofmockel, K.S. in press/2018 "The dynamic life of arbuscular mycorrhizal fungal symbionts" Ecology

 Data collected in summer 2012 from the Comparison of Biofuel Systems (COBS) experiment near Slater, Iowa (41°55'14.42"N, 93°44'58.96"W).
 COBS is a randomized complete block design with four replicates containing 27 m x 61 m plots (Fig. 1a).
 The present study includes three of the experimental agroecosystem treatments:  no-till continuous maize (Zea mays, corn), planted tallgrass prairie, and fertilized planted tallgrass prairie.
 Additional site details can be found in: